vertica/vertica-containers/vertica-kafka-scheduler/README.md

 ### Scheduler demo

 This repository contains `example.sh`, a demonstration of a running scheduler.
-It creates a complete Vertica/Kafka environment, automatically loads JSON-formatted test data into a Flex table, logs each action to the console, and then removes any build artifacts.
+It uses containers and Docker Compose to create a complete Vertica/Kafka environment, automatically loads JSON-formatted test data into a Flex table, logs each action to the console, and then removes any build artifacts.
 To run the demo, use the following command:

 ```bash
 $ make test